Emma Frost: Joining and leading the X-Men

-In dealing with the emotional fallout from the murder of her sister, Frost travels to the mutant haven island of Genosha, where she teaches at a mutant school until a genocidal Sentinel attack kills most of the island's inhabitants; Frost survives due to the sudden manifestation of her secondary mutation: the power to transform herself into a flexible, near-invulnerable, diamond-like substance.
-After being rescued Frost joins the X-Men and takes on a teaching position at Xavier Institute.
-She mentors a group of telepathic quintuplets, the Stepford Cuckoos, who quickly become her prized pupils.
-Frost and the Cuckoos prove themselves when they help fight and defeat Charles Xavier's evil twin sister Cassandra Nova.
-As a member of the X-Men, Frost begins counseling Cyclops over his marital issues with Jean.
-She quickly develops feelings for him but Cyclops initially rejects her advances.
+In dealing with the emotional fallout from the murder of her sister, Frost travelled to the mutant haven island of Genosha, where she taught at a mutant school until a genocidal Sentinel attack killed most of the island's inhabitants; Frost survived due to the sudden manifestation of her secondary mutation: the power to transform herself into a flexible, near-invulnerable, diamond-like substance.
+After being rescued Frost joined the X-Men and took on a teaching position at Xavier Institute.
+She mentored the Stepford Cuckoos, a group of telepathic quintuplets who quickly became her prized pupils.
+Frost and the Cuckoos proved themselves when they helped fight and defeat Cassandra Nova.
+As a member of the X-Men, Frost began counseling over Cyclops's marital issues with Jean Grey.
+She quickly developed feelings for him but Cyclops initially rejected her advances.

-As Scott confides more in Emma, the two engage in a psychic affair.
-While quelling a riot at the school, one of the Stepford Cuckoos, Sophie, is killed and the others reject Frost's mentorship, blaming her for the death.
-They attempt to get revenge by telepathically contacting Jean about Frost's and Cyclops' psychic affair.
-In the aftermath of the riot, Jean catches Frost and Summers in bed together in their minds.
-In a rage, Jean unleashes her reignited Phoenix powers and psychically humiliates Frost.
-Afterward, Frost is found physically shattered in her diamond form.
-As Bishop and Sage investigate the crime, Jean uses her increasingly growing Phoenix powers to reassemble Frost's body, acknowledging that Frost has genuinely fallen in love with Scott.
-Scott confronts Jean and demands that she read his mind; Jean finally complies, only to discover that Scott and Emma never engaged in any physical contact, though Emma had offered it.
-Revived, Frost is able to name her attempted murderer – Esme of the Stepford Cuckoos, who had mind-controlled fellow student Angel Salvadore into shooting Frost in her single flaw with a diamond bullet, under the direction of Xorn.
+As Scott Summers confided more in Emma, the two engaged in a psychic affair.
+While quelling a riot at the school, Sophie of the Stepford Cuckoos was killed and the others rejected Frost's mentorship, blaming her for the death.
+They attempted to get revenge by telepathically contacting Jean about Frost's and Cyclops's psychic affair.
+In the aftermath of the riot, Jean caught Frost and Summers in bed together in their minds.
+In a rage, Jean unleashed reignited Phoenix powers and psychically humiliated Frost.
+Afterward, Frost was found physically shattered in her diamond form.
+As Bishop and Sage investigated the crime, Jean used increasingly growing Phoenix powers to reassemble Frost's body, acknowledging that Frost had genuinely fallen in love with Scott.
+Scott confronted Jean and demands that she read his mind; Jean finally complied, only to discover that Scott and Emma never engaged in any physical contact, though Emma had offered it.
+Revived, Frost was able to name her attempted murderer: Esme of the Stepford Cuckoos who had mind-controlled fellow student Angel Salvadore into shooting Frost with a diamond bullet, under the direction of Xorn.